tommasinigiovanni/blog/_posts/2017-02-10-monit-version-in-a-bash-variable.md

 layout: post
 title: "How to put the monit version in a bash variable"
 date:   2017-02-10
-categories: [linux, IT, system administrator, regex]
+categories: [linux, IT, regex, bash, monit]
 ---

 ![Screenshot monit]({{ site.url }}/static/img/monit.png "Monit Logo")